ptarunraj/sixpep/README.md

-// For the 2nd problem studentmgtsys
+// For the 2nd problem studentmgmtsystem ie. Studentinfo

 -> create a database before hand in mysql server.